Qouve/IncQol/README.md

 This is a release without a source.

-This addon is literally a hack like arcDPS and should not be public.
+This addon is literally a hack like arcDPS and should not be public source.

 It does nothing harmful and you can reverse engineer or decompile my .dll